Suppressed accretion onto massive black hole binaries surrounded by thin disks: Results

 \subsection{Steady-states}

 Given sufficient time and mass, any disk-binary system will ultimately achieve a steady-state.
-However Equation~\ref{eq:nsteady} shows that it could be prohibitive to run a simulation to $t_{\rm eq}$.
+However Equation~\eqref{eq:nsteady} shows that it could be prohibitive to run a simulation to $t_{\rm eq}$.
 Nevertheless, a simulation can be prepared near a steady state by initializing the CBD with the surface density profile in Equation \ref{eq:sig-ring} and guessing the torque parameter $\ell_0$ \citep[][]{MML17, Dempsey2020, Dittmann2022}.

 It turns out the torque parameter can be accurately measured even when the system is not in a steady state.
 This is a main result and is detailed in the following section (Section~\ref{S:self-similar-evo}).
-At a higher resolution $\Delta x = 0.008\,a$, we measured $\ell_0$ from the standard setup over a viscous time.
+At a higher resolution $\Delta x = 0.008\,a$, we measured $\ell_0$ from the standard setup over a viscous time (these can be seen in Figure~\ref{fig:stream-efficiency}).
 We then started new simulations for $\Mach \geq 40$ with these values of $\ell_0$.
 We denote this set of initial conditions as $\Lambda$.
 Starting from $\Lambda$, after the start-up transient we observed the binary to accrete in a statistical steady-state with $\langle \dot M_b(t) \rangle \simeq \dot M_\infty$ and $ \dot J_b / (\Mdot_b\, a^2 \Omega_b) \simeq {\rm const}$, as seen in the left panels of Figure~\ref{fig:steady-state}.
 The dotted line illustrates the associated value $-\ell_0$.

-The right panel of Figure~\ref{fig:steady-state} shows the average surface density profiles from both the non-accreting phase (dashed lines; Section~\ref{s:non-accrete-phase}) and the steady-state phase (solid lines) in units of the characteristic disk density $\Sigma_0 = \Mdot_\infty / 3 \pi \numag$.
+The right panel of Figure~\ref{fig:steady-state} shows the average surface density profiles from both the non-accreting phase (dashed lines; Section~\ref{s:non-accrete-phase}) and the steady-state phase (solid lines) in units of the characteristic disk density $\Sigma_0 = \Mdot_\infty / (3 \pi \numag a^2 \Omega_b)$.
 The faint bands illustrate the initial profiles for the steady-state runs.
+The steady-state surface density of the inner disk is enhanced by an approximate factor of $-\ell_0$, and the average radial velocity in the inner disk is suppressed by a similar factor in order to accommodate the large radial angular momentum current.
 The equilibrium minidisk density also appears insensitive to $\Mach$ (similarly observed in \citealt{Tiede2020}).
-This is possibly because it adjusts itself to accommodate $\Mdot_\infty$, and thus, is sensitive to viscosity $\nu(\alpha)$, but not $\Mach$.
+This is possibly because it adjusts itself to accommodate $\Mdot_\infty$, and thus, is sensitive to viscosity $\nu(\alpha)$, but not $\Mach$ (when fixing the strength of viscous stresses).
 Conversely, in the non-accreting phases the minidisks are starved with surface densities proportional to $\Mdot_b$.